Licht4/fun/README.md

 # fun
-Data Analytics on the AirBnB Amsterdam dataset provided by the CoRise inferring some useful insights and understanding the price variation of the hotels.
+Data Analytics on the AirBnB Amsterdam dataset provided by the CoRise inferring some useful insights and understanding the price variation of the hotels near Amsterdam.
 The deployment on the Streamlit app and have also have attached some basic requirement for the Streamlit App.